MAAP-Project/user-metadata-form/README.md

 ### Run the app on your development machine

+#### NOTE: You can run the app on your development machine OR with docker, see those instructions in the next section.

 Once ruby and postgres are properly installed, change directory into the project folder if you have not already:

 ```bash